tbredin/Siegmeyer2/README.md

 Siegmeyer2
 ==========

-Siegmeyer2 is a static SMACSS boilerplate using Susy grids, Siegmeyer typographic rhythm, and Gulp.
+Siegmeyer2 is a static SMACSS boilerplate using Susy grids and Siegmeyer typographic rhythm.
+It can be used as a standalone boilerplate, or just the SCSS tools can be imported via installation as a bower component (recommended).

 ####[View demo](http://tbredin.github.io/Siegmeyer2/)

 ### Install

+#####As a Bower component

+Install as a Bower component to import Siegmeyer's SCSS setup.
+This just makes all siegmeyer mixins available (does not output css):
+`bower install --save-dev siegmeyer2`

+SCSS:
+`@import "bower_components/siegmeyer2/app/siegmeyer"`

+Then copy `base/_variables.scss` into your app and modify to suit your config, (change the defaults where required)

 #####Yeoman generator
 A yeoman generator is available [here](https://github.com/tbredin/generator-siegmeyer2).